Innoptech/OpenSTL/README.md

 ```

 ### Read large STL file
-To read large STL file with a large triangle count > **1 000 000**, the openstl buffer overflow safety must be unactivated with
+To read STL file with a large triangle count > **1 000 000**, the openstl buffer overflow safety must be unactivated with
 `openstl.set_activate_overflow_safety(False)` after import.
 Deactivating overflow safety may expose the application
+to a potential buffer overflow attack vector since the stl standard is not backed by a checksum.
-to potential buffer overflow risks (if openstl is used in a backend server with sensible data for example).
+This can cause significant risks if openstl is used as part of a service in a backend server for example.
+For
+domestic usage, ignore this warning.

 # C++ Usage
 ### Read STL from file